Nomination in Life Insurance: Key Benefits, Types and How to Choose the Right Nominee

 A nominee in insurance is typically a spouse, child, parent, or any other individual chosen by the policyholder to receive the insurance proceeds in the event of their death.
 The nominee is designated by the policyholder at the time of purchasing the insurance policy and can be changed or updated as per the policy terms.

-Significance of a nominee in life insurance
+Importance of nominee in life insurance

 • Peace of mind: Having a nominee in place provides the policyholder with peace of mind, knowing that their loved ones will be looked after financially in the event of an unfortunate circumstance.